-As powerful as the lead magnet system is, Real Geeks falls short of the aesthetic design of BoldLeads or Ylopo.
+As powerful as the lead magnet system is, Real Geeks falls short of the aesthetic design of BoldLeads.
 Many users have complained (and we’d have to agree) that the IDX websites and lead magnet landing pages are due for a facelift.

 The Bottom Line on Real Geeks